 - We evaluate transformer loading and replace overloaded transformers.

 - Added a third tree trimming and arborist crew to further conduct vegetation management efforts.

 Take Precautions to Protect Your Property

 Grand Valley Power will resume normal operations once conditions improve and fire risk is no longer high.
-Outage information can be found on our dedicated Outage Center, at gvp.org/Outage-Center and we update our Twitter and Facebook page about outages that last over one hour or are larger than 100 members.
+Outage information is available on our Outage Center.
+We update Twitter and Facebook about outages that last longer than one hour or impact more than 100 members.